General Constants

 NOTE: The function names, calling methods and parameter names in different programming interfaces are slightly different.
 For details, please refer to the API parameters of each programming language.

-Infinity and Undefined Value
+Infinity and undefined value

 Infinity